Arsh2300/Travellury/README.md

 ## Usage

-- Navigate to `http://localhost:3000` in your browser to start using the Travellury application.
+- Navigate to `http://localhost:3000` in your browser to start using the Booknest application.
 - Users can browse and book hotel rooms.
 - Hosts can list their rooms for others to book.